 Members of Edith Vonnegut's family were also prominent citizens in the community.
 Edith’s father, Albert Lieber, was the owner of the Indianapolis Brewing Company.
 His was a highly successful business from its founding in 1887, until Prohibition shuttered its doors in 1920.
-Edith's grand-uncle, Herman Lieber, operated a picture-framing and art supply store, which evolved into an art gallery that exhibited many now-famous Hoosier artists.
+Edith's grand-uncle, Herman Lieber, operated a picture-framing and art supply store on West Washington Street, which evolved into an art gallery that exhibited many now-famous Hoosier artists.
 Edith’s cousin, Richard Lieber, was the founder of the Indiana State Parks system.

 Construction of the Vonnegut residence began in 1922 and was completed in 1923.
-Although the Vonnegut home is known today as 4401 North Illinois Street, when it was built, the original address assigned to it by the City of Indianapolis was 4365 North Illinois Street.
+Although the Vonnegut home is known as 4401 North Illinois Street today, at the time it was built, its address was 4365 North Illinois Street.
 It was known as 4365 for nearly four decades.
-The propery's third owners changed the address to 4401 in the early 1960s, which required their neighbors to the north to relinquish the address; the house to the north then became 4411.
+The property's third owners changed the address to 4401 in the early 1960s.
+This modification required the cooperation of their neighbors to the north, who had to relinquish their home's original address of 4401.

 Construction of the 5,907-square-foot residence began in the fall of 1922.
-In filing for the building permit, Kurt Sr. had to provide a figure for the projected cost of construction.
-He estimated that the four-bedroom, two-and-a-half-bath home, with finished attic, unfinished basement, and two-car attached garage, would cost about $25,000 to build.
+In filing for the building permit from the city, Kurt Sr. had to provide a figure for the projected cost of construction.
+He estimated that the four-bedroom, two-and-a-half-bath home, with finished attic, unfinished basement, and a two-car attached garage, would cost about $25,000 to build.
 Using an inflation calculator, that figure would be about $360,000 in 2017 dollars.
 However, the land on which the dwelling was built was already owned by the Vonneguts prior to construction of the home and was not included in the estimate of construction cost.
 The lot is 100 feet by 300 feet, more than two-thirds of an acre.
 The residence was completed by the spring of 1923.

 With its simplicity and clean lines, the building primarily presents an Arts & Crafts architectural style.
-However, the incorporation of some English Country and English Tudor vernacular resulted in the exterior’s having a somewhat eclectic appearance.
-Since Vonnegut built the home for his own family, he may not have felt any constraints in choosing to incorporate features that he himself liked that were not strictly from one period of architecture or in one style of architecture.
+However, the incorporation of English Country and English Tudor vernacular resulted in the exterior’s having a somewhat eclectic appearance.
+Since Vonnegut built the home for himself and his family, he may not have felt any constraints in choosing to incorporate various features that he himself liked that were not strictly from one period of architecture or in one style of architecture.

 An unusual aspect of the structure is its placement on the lot.
-Most homes face the street, unless the lots on which they are built are too narrow for the combined widths of an entrance and the more formal entertainment areas of the first floor to fit within the width of the building site.
+Most homes face the street, unless the lots on which they were built are too narrow for the combined widths of an entrance and the more formal entertainment areas of the first floor to fit within the width of the building site.
 The Vonnegut house was positioned with its front door facing south and its back door and garage doors facing north; thus, the side of the house is oriented towards the street.
-Since the lot is adequate to accommodate the width of the house, Mr. Vonnegut must have had some other reason for deciding to position the residence as he did.
+Since the lot is adequate to accommodate the width of the house, Mr. Vonnegut must have had some other reason for deciding for positioning the residence as he did.

 The exterior façade of the home is primarily brick, with a few areas of painted half-timbers and stuccoed walls.
 The roof is slate, and the gutters and downspouts are copper.
 Most of the windows on the main and second floors are leaded glass.
-Of special note are stained-glass windows that were incorporated into the home’s front entrance.
-The window in the entry door of the home contains the letter V wrapped around the letters K & E (for Kurt and Edith Vonnegut) and the date 1923 (for the year the home was completed).
-Three windows alongside the front door contain the letters B, A, and K (for the children, Bernard, Alice, and Kurt).
+Of special note are several stained-glass windows that were incorporated into the home’s front entrance.
+The window in the entry door of the home contains the letter V wrapped around the letters K & E (for Kurt and Edith), and the date 1923 (for the year in which the home was completed).
+Three windows east of the front door contain the letters B, A, and K (for the three Vonnegut children, Bernard, Alice, and Kurt).

 Inside the house, the details and materials used by Kurt Sr. were clearly in the Arts & Crafts tradition.
 Many of the original components remain today.
 Mahogany woodwork, oak floors, ceramic tile, and leaded glass interior doors can be found throughout the home.
-An unusual arrangement of front and back stairways provides alternatives for access to and from the second floor.
-The front stairs, near the front door, living room, and dining room, were finished more elegantly and probably originally intended for use by adults and guests.
-The back stairs, easily accessed from the kitchen, back door, and garage, were more utilitarian and probably originally intended for use by children and domestic help.
+An unusual arrangement of elevated front and back stairways provides alternatives for access to and from the second floor.
+The front stairs, which are near the front door, living room, and dining room, were finished more elegantly and were probably originally intended for use by adults and guests.
+The back stairs, readily accessed from the kitchen, back door, and garage, are more utilitarian and were probably originally intended for use by children and domestic help.

-The third family to occupy the home were the architect Evans Woollen III and Nancy Sewell Woollen and their sons, Ian and Malcolm.
-Like the Vonneguts, the Woollen family was well-established, having settled in Indianapolis in 1835.
-Evans’ great-grandfather, Conrad Baker, was the 15th Governor of Indiana.
+The third family to occupy the home were the architect Evans Woollen III, his wife, Nancy Sewell Woollen, and their sons, Ian and Malcolm.
+Like the Vonneguts, the Woollen family was well-known, having settled in Indianapolis in 1835.
+Mr. Woollen’s great-grandfather, Conrad Baker, was the 15th Governor of Indiana.
 Although Evans III’s work was often controversial, he is nonetheless considered one of Indianapolis’ most important architects.
-Woollen designed Clowes Memorial Hall, Barton Towers, the Minton-Capehart Federal Building, and the addition to the Indianapolis Public Library, to name only a handful of his many projects.
+Mr. Woollen designed Clowes Memorial Hall, Barton Towers, the Minton-Capehart Federal Building, and the addition to the Indianapolis Public Library, to name only a handful of his many projects.

-It was during the Woollens’ residency that two significant changes were made to the property.
+During the Woollens’ residency, two significant changes were made to the property.
 First, at the Woollens’ request, the address of the home was changed from 4365 North Illinois Street to 4401 North Illinois Street.
-This revision required the cooperation of the Woollens’ next-door-neighbors to the north, as 4401 was their address.
-The second change was the removal of the ceiling of the home’s living room, which was also the floor of the master bedroom above it, thereby creating a dramatic two-story-high living room and eliminating the home’s original master bedroom.
+This revision required the cooperation of the Woollens’ next-door-neighbors, the Usher family, as 4401 was their address.
+The second change was the removal of the ceiling of the home’s living room, which was also the floor of the master bedroom above it.
+This alteration thereby created a dramatic, open, two-story-high living room and completely eliminated the home’s original master bedroom.

-The current stewards of the home are Paul L. Walton, M.D., his wife Cheryl H. Walton, and their son George.
-Dr. Walton is a highly respected ophthalmologist.
+The current stewards of the Vonnegut-built home are Paul L. Walton, M.D., his wife Cheryl H. Walton, and their son George.
+Dr. Walton is a highly respected, nationally recognized ophthalmologist.
 The Waltons purchased the home in 2008.
 One of the improvements made in the early years of the Waltons’ ownership was the conversion of the former coal bin into a wine cellar.
 They also refinished all of the hardwood floors and updated the bath on the third level of the home.
 More recently, the Waltons have installed a new kitchen on the main level and a new master bath, new closet, and new laundry room on the second level.
 The house now awaits additional improvements by the interior designers and landscape designers.

 St. Margaret’s Hospital Guild extends its heartfelt appreciation to the present owners of Kurt Vonnegut Jr.’s childhood home for partnering with the Guild in the 2017 Decorators’ Show House and Gardens.
 It has truly been a pleasure to work with the Waltons.